MEET THE GIRL BEHIND THE CAMERA

-Since its inception, nearly five years ago, a few things have changed.
+Since its inception, nearly six years ago, a few things have changed.
 CeeCee Farm & Livestock Photography is now CeeCee Photography.
 Though I still love living and working on a farm, I realized I like to work with people, capturing precious memories that would otherwise be forgotten.
 These memories are what I strive to preserve - and the sole mission of CeeCee Photography.

 My absolute favorite part of what I do is delivering a gallery to a client.
 Why?
 Because your gallery is so much more than just a bunch of beautifully edited digital files.
 It’s laugher, smiles, connection, love, and moments.
 Small snippets of moments caught in time.
 That if uncaptured – you’d never have.